qzhang503/proteoQ/README.md

 ### 1.2 PSM summarization

 PSMs are MS/MS events that lead to peptide identication at certain confidence levels.
-The evidences in PSMs can then be summarised to peptide and protein findings using various descriptive statistics.
-In this section, we will apply `proteoQ` to summarise PSM data into peptide and protein reports.
+The evidences in PSMs can then be summarized to peptide and protein findings using various descriptive statistics.
+In this section, we will apply `proteoQ` to summarize PSM data into peptide and protein reports.

 #### 1.2.1 normPSM